Shark Week: History

-In 2007, Discovery Channel celebrated Shark Week's 20th Anniversary hosted by Les Stroud, host of Survivorman.
+In 2007, the Discovery Channel celebrated Shark Week's 20th Anniversary hosted by Les Stroud, host of Survivorman.
 The 20th anniversary included the launch of Sharkrunners, a video game that uses GPS data from tagged sharks in the Pacific Ocean.
 The program Ocean of Fear aired on July 29.

-In 2014, Deep Blue, a large great white shark estimated to be twenty feet long was featured in an episode of Shark Week, she was seen traversing the waters off the coast of Guadalupe Island.

-In 2021, the events began streaming on Discovery+ alongside its broadcasts on the Discovery Channel.
+In 2014, Deep Blue, a large great white shark estimated to be twenty feet long was featured in an episode of Shark Week; she was seen traversing the waters off the coast of Guadalupe Island.
+In 2021, the events began streaming on Discovery+ along with its telecasts on the Discovery Channel.

 Shweekend

 In early 2015, Discovery announced a new, shark-themed weekend that would air on the Discovery Channel.
 The weekend took place in late August 2015, and contained three different programs.
 The first program, which aired on Saturday, August 29, was MythBusters vs. Jaws, followed right after by Shark Alley: Legend of Dynamite.
 The next day, Sunday, August 30, one program aired, called Air Jaws: Walking with Great Whites.
-The purpose of Shweekend was to increase the shark-related content from previous years and to prolong the summer's shark coverage.
+The purpose of Shweekend was to increase the shark-related content from past years and to prolong the summer's shark coverage.